 “The government has listened to the science community’s concerns about jeopardising our international leadership by restricting the immigration of scientists,” Royal Society President Paul Nurse said in the same announcement.
 “The UK is a global leader in science because we can attract the best minds from around the world to work with our own home-grown talent.”

-on the U.K. Border Agency Web site.
+You can read the full announcement on the U.K. Border Agency Web site.